c-spark/cspark-ts-sdk/docs/folder.md

 ### Returns

-When successful, the method returns a successful status.
+The method returns a successful status when the folder is deleted.

 ```json
 {